quickwit-oss/tantivy/doc/src/json.md

 # Json

-As of tantivy 0.17, tantivy supports a json object type.
+As of Tantivy 0.17, Tantivy supports a json object type.
 This type can be used to allow for a schema-less search index.

 When indexing a json object, we "flatten" the JSON.
 This operation emits terms that represent a triplet `(json_path, value_type, value)`